Arilla26/KV-Cache-Controller-for-LLM/README.md

 The main architectural consequence, worth stating plainly:

 - **The cache sits behind an AXI bus to the processing system**, so it currently behaves as a *managed on-chip buffer* rather than a cache on a compute datapath.
 A true cache must sit next to the compute engine and serve KV reads in a few cycles without bus overhead.
-This is also why the bus-mediated DMA path does not beat a direct-DDR baseline — every access pays a bus cost.
+This is also why the bus-mediated path does not beat a direct-DDR baseline — every access pays a bus cost.
 - **The natural completion** is to place an on-chip **attention engine (or a tightly-coupled processor)** directly beside the cache, reading KV from BRAM without crossing the bus.
 That turns this managed buffer into a cache in the strict sense, and is the clear next step.

 Other notes:
 - **Workload:** the access pattern is realistic (SnapKV on the Qwen2.5-0.5B topology) but KV *values* are synthetic; accuracy validation against a real inference run is future work.
-- **Latency vs. baseline:** the DMA path has not yet beaten a direct-DDR baseline; prefetching is a candidate improvement.
+- **Latency vs. baseline:** the bus-mediated path has not yet beaten a direct-DDR baseline; the real fix is removing the bus from the KV read path (see above), with prefetching as a smaller incremental improvement.

 ---